 That said, an FDIC-insured CD’s returns might seem modest, but they’re pretty stellar in the context of the near-total absence of any risk to you of losing money.

 Bottom Line: CDs should offer higher returns than most savings accounts, but that comes at a loss of flexibility as you’ll owe a penalty for pulling your money out early.

 Best For: Money you can be sure you won’t need for the prescribed time frame; investors with a stable financial picture looking to avoid any risk in their investments

 3. Money Market Accounts

-Money market accounts operate on similar principles to the CD or savings account.
+Money market accounts operate on similar principles to CDs or savings accounts.
 They usually offer better rates than savings accounts, but they also come with more liquidity and might even let you write checks or use a debit card with the account, allowing for greater flexibility when used alongside a savings account.

 If you’re using the account just to make deposits and write a monthly rent check, for instance, the MMA could be ideal.
-However, it has everything to do with the return, so shop around and compare the options not just with other money market accounts but with CDs and high-yield savings accounts as well.
+However, it has everything to do with the return, so shop around and compare your options not just with other money market accounts but with CDs and high-yield savings accounts as well.